Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ### Connect Ride IDE to Private Waves Node on ML BPaaS

-Next, let configure Ride IDE to connect to our blockchain ops.
-Click on setting icon and click add node with External RPC URL from blockchain ops.
+Next, lets configure Ride IDE to connect to a Waves private network on ML BPaaS.
+Click on setting icon, you can see a custom node has been automatically created, just ensure it is the default node for the Waves IDE as seen in the diagram below.

 <img src="img/ride-config.png" alt="Blockchain Info"/>